 3) Personal data categories, purposes and legal basis of data processing

-- Name, surname, date and place of birth as well as contact details of the parents, foster parents or guardians of the minor;
+- Name, surname, date and place of birth as well as contact details of the parents, foster parents or legal guardians of the minor;

 - Name, surname, date and place of birth and contact details of the minor;

 The legal basis of the aforementioned data processing is represented by article 6.1.e) of the Regulation (“performance of a task carried out in the public interest”).
 You can object to the processing of your personal data at any time by writing to the Data Protection Officer (‘DPO’) at the below mentioned contact details.
-The University will stop the processing of your personal data unless there are compelling legitimate grounds to carry on with the processing.
+The University will cease the processing of your personal data unless there are compelling legitimate grounds to carry on with the processing.

 4) Means of data processing

 The processing of personal data will be carried out by authorized parties (in compliance with the provisions of Article 29 of the Regulation and art.
 2-quaterdecies of the D. lgs.
 196/2003), with the use of computerised procedures, adopting appropriate technical and organisational measures to protect them from unauthorised or illegal access, destruction, loss of integrity and confidentiality, even if accidental in nature.

 Personal data will be reatined for 5 years in accordance with the laws and regulations on the storage of administrative documentation.

 6) Recipients and categories of recipients of personal data

 For the purposes set out above, in addition to specifically authorised employees and collaborators of the University, personal data may also be processed by those who execute outsourced activities on behalf of the data controller in their capacity as data processors (the updated list is available at: https://www.unive.it/pag/36643/).